al-ce/karaml/README.md

 general format is to have modifiers followed by a delimiter followed by primary keys.
 Multiple modifiers can have whitespace between them if they help readability, or they can be joined without any whitespace.
-Optional modifiers are indicaped by wrapping them in parens.
+Optional modifiers are indicated by wrapping them in parens.

 The original format for modifiers was `<modifiers-primary_key>`, but others have been added to give the user a choice in whatever format they find most